spacetelescope/jwst/docs/jwst/associations/level2_asn_technical.rst

   suffix information is needed.

-  If not specified, the Level2b processing modules will create a name based off the name of the `SCIENCE` member.
+  If not specified, the Level2b processing modules will create a name based off the name of the `science` member.

 members *required*
   This is a list of the exposures to be used by the Level 2b processing